Towards Deepening Graph Neural Networks: A GNTK-based Optimization Perspective: Towards Deepening Graph Neural Networks

-\begin{prop} [Critical Connectivity in Random Graph \citep{erdos2011evolution}] Suppose a random graph $\hat G$ has $n$ nodes with a constant edge probability $p$.
-(1) If $p < p_c$, then almost every random graph is such its largest component\footnote{In graph theory, a component of an undirected graph is an induced subgraph in which any two vertices are connected to each other by paths.} has $O(\log n)$; (2) If $p >p_c$, the random graph has a giant component of $(1-\alpha_p+o(1))n$, where $\alpha_p < 1$; (3) If $p =p_c$, then the maximal size of a component of almost every graph has order $n^{2/3}$. \end{prop} The proposition above implies that the information transforms in the critical random graph at a polynomial rate rather than an exponential rate, thus can solve the problem of exponentially dropping trainability.
-Inspired by this result, we design a graph-dependent and connectivity-aware sampling algorithm.
-In particular, given a graph $G$, we randomly drop some edges and retain the number of edges as $ E_r = E_t \cdot p_c = n/2$, to approximate the critical graph.
-Note that a related work called DropEdge~\citep{rong2019dropedge}, which randomly removes a certain number of edges from the input graph.
-Different from them, our method fixes the edge preserving percentage as $\rho = E_r / |E| = \frac{|V|}{2|E|}$.
-On the contrary, DropEdge method may choose the edge probability as $p<p_c$ where information can only be passed to a distance of $O(\log n)$ in the graph, or $p>p_c$ in which the exponential trainability problem just exists.
-Our method is inspired by the critical percolation theory and thus it is named as Critical DropEdge.
+\begin{prop} [Critical connectivity in random graph \citep{erdHos1961strength}] Suppose a random graph $\hat G$ has $n$ nodes with a constant edge probability $p$.
+(1) If $p < p_c$, then almost every random graph is such that its largest component\footnote{In graph theory, a component of an undirected graph is an induced subgraph in which any two nodes are connected to each other by paths.} is of size $O(\log n)$; (2) If $p >p_c$, the random graph has a giant component of size $(1-\alpha_p+o(1))n$, where $\alpha_p < 1$; (3) If $p =p_c$, then the maximal size of a component of almost every graph has order $n^{2/3}$. \end{prop} The proposition above implies that the information transforms in the critical random graph at a polynomial rate rather than an exponential rate.
+This inspires us to solve the problem of exponentially dropping trainability through designing a graph-dependent and connectivity-aware sampling algorithm called Critical DropEdge.
+In particular, given a graph $G$, we randomly drop some edges and preserve the number of edges as $ E_r = E_t \cdot p_c = n/2$, to approximate the critical graph.
+Unlike DropEdge~\citep{rong2019dropedge} that randomly removes a certain number of edges from the input graph, our method fixes the edge preserving percentage as $\rho = E_r / |E| = \frac{|V|}{2|E|}$.
+It is worth noting that DropEdge may choose the edge probability as $p<p_c$ where information can only be passed to a distance of $O(\log n)$ in the graph, or $p>p_c$ where the exponential decay of trainability may occur.
+A further discussion of the relationship between Proposition \ref{prop:critical} and the trainability of the corresponding GNTK can be found in Appendix \ref{sec:critical_dis}.